Howard County License Hearing Guide

 After Criminal Case Concludes

-- SR-22 Insurance Requirement: You may also be required to obtain SR-22 insurance, which is a certificate of financial responsibility that proves you have liability insurance.
+- SR-22 Insurance: Obtaining SR-22 insurance, which is a certificate of financial responsibility that proves you have the minimum required liability insurance.

 Special Programs

-- Ignition Interlock Device Program: Texas requires IIDs for certain DUI offenders, especially repeat offenders or those with high BAC levels.
-The IID prevents the vehicle from starting if the driver's breath alcohol concentration exceeds a pre-set limit.
+- Ignition Interlock Device Program: Texas law requires the installation of an IID for repeat DUI offenders and those with high BAC levels.
+The IID prevents the vehicle from starting if the driver's breath alcohol concentration is above a pre-set limit.